Southmead

 Southmead is a northern suburb and council ward of Bristol, in the south west of England, bordered by Filton in South Gloucestershire and Monks Park, Horfield, Henleaze and Westbury on Trym.
 It is the location of one of Bristol's main hospitals, Southmead Hospital, and to large 20th century council housing estates.

 The centre of Southmead is along Greystoke Avenue, a wide road with grassy areas some distance to the north of the original hamlet on Southmead Road.
 The River Trym rises in Southmead and flows south west through Badock's Wood, a local nature reserve.
 There is a round barrow near the northern end of the wood, and a Site of Special Scientific Interest, Pen Park Hole.

 Etymology

 The name Southmead is derived from the Anglo-Saxon words "sūð" (south) and "mǣd" (meadow), old English sūðmǣd (pronounced sooth-mahd), over time this evolved into the modern English name Southmead.
+The original name was linked to the area being agricultural and farmland which only changed in 1902 when modern development began.